A kids' game

 REVIEW: "Omgosh Susan!
 I just had to let you know how great your product is.
 The fact that you followed up just to make sure everything went well lets me know the amount of care that goes into what you do.
 After fretting my brain for an entire day, I was up against a wall as to what to do for our summer camp.
 I only had 24 hours to come up with a treasure hunt style game for the kids.
 Words cannot express how much the kids enjoyed the "whodunit" game.
 I can't thank you enough for creating such a wonderful game that both kids and adults alike can have fun with together."
 Warmest Regards, Chandra Williams

-?
 What if you only have a few kids participating in this mystery/hunt?
+Instead of dividing them into teams, you can keep them all on one team for this game.

-PRE-HUNT PREP TIME: About 4 hours.
-You mostly need to print, read and make some simple adaptations to the game*, plant a few clues and shop for prizes and some arts and craft supplies. *The surprise ending will be that one of the kids attending the party is the thief.
-(You or one of your helpers can also be the thief.)
-We provide what we call a “culprit quiz” so you can easily design up to 4 clues leading to whodunit.
+PRE-HUNT PREP TIME: About four hours.
+You mostly need to print, read and make some simple adaptations to the game , plant a few clues and shop for prizes and some arts and craft supplies.
+The surprise ending will be that one of the kids attending the party is the thief.
+(You or one of your helpers can also be the thief.
+Your dog can even be the thief!)
+We provide what we call a “culprit quiz” so you can easily design up to four clues leading to whodunit.

-NOTE: You will need an adult or teen to play the role of "doorkeeper" - they will greet the kids and be the person in charge.
-This doorkeeper (yes, you can even take on this role) will need to read instructions and guide the kids through the game.
-You can also add optional Alien Detection Agents (2 or more) - see Part 2 below.
+NOTE: You will need someone to play the role of "doorkeeper" - they will greet the kids and be the person in charge.
+This doorkeeper (yes, you can take on this role) will need to read instructions and guide the kids through the game.
+You can also add optional Alien Detection Agents (two or more) - see Part 2 below.

 REVIEW: "I just wanted you to know that the girls loved sleuthing.
 Your Catch Me If You Can ideas were great!
 Be proud for you are opening minds to the world of mystery!" - Thanks again, MOM-whom-is-stressed-no-more (aka Jo Hensley, Marshfield, MO)